dncq/Balanced-Staff-Routing-for-Maintenance/README.md

 # Problem description

-There exist N customers 1,2,3,...,N where customer /i
+There exist N customers where customer i resides in city i (i= 1,2,3,...,N) that demand Internet maintenance service